telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications.md

 ---
-title: Setting up in .NET Core 3.1+
+title: Setting up in .NET Core 3.1 and .NET
-page_title: How to set up the Web Report Designer in .NET Core 3.1+ applications
+page_title: How to set up the Web Report Designer in .NET Core 3.1 and .NET 5+ applications
-description: "Learn how to set up the Telerik Web Report Designer in .NET Core 3.1+ applications via the Visual Studio Item Templates or Manually."
+description: "Learn how to set up the Telerik Web Report Designer in .NET Core 3.1, .NET 5 and higher applications via the Visual Studio Item Templates or Manually."
 slug: telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-5-and-.net-core-3.1-applications
 tags: how,to,set,up,in,.net,5,6,7,8,and,.net,core,3.1,applications
 published: True